top of page

 • Wedding – Any marriage may represent a need for a name change.

-• Death – If either a spouse or beneficiary dies, it will prompt the need for a name change.
+• Death – If a spouse or beneficiary dies, it will prompt the need for a name change.

 • Trust – If a trust is formed to protect assets, this will need to be added to the insurance policy.